 Harries’ Historic Gift

-Carol and Richard Harries ’58 launched the Student Housing and University Center with a record gift to name the north tower.
+Carol and Richard Harries ’58 launched the University Center Complex with a record gift to name the north residential tower.

 Alumnus Richard F. Harries ’58 and his wife, Carol, have given Stevens Institute of Technology one of the largest single gifts made to Stevens in its 148-year history, underscoring an unprecedented period of growth and vision at the premiere technology university.